Wild Hope Fellows AY 2019-20

 Each spring semester candidates are nominated by members of the Center for Vocation Steering Committee.
 The nominees are then invited to apply and interview for the fellowship.
 Those who are selected meet regularly with Wild Hope leaders, Dr. Marit Trelstad (Religion) and Ms. Laree Winer (Student Life) to learn collaboratively about the origins, meaning, and practice of vocation at PLU.
 Wild Hope Fellows receive a stipend of $1000 for their participation in the cohort.

 As Fellows meet throughout the year, they should find themselves understanding rich and varied views of vocation; be able to describe and critically question Lutheran perspectives on vocation; recognize how PLU’s commitment to vocation supports its educational mission; demonstrate practical skills that nourish reflection on vocation (e.g., appreciative listening; silence; meditation); discuss vocation with other students; and serve as public representatives of the Center for Vocation at university events.

-The Center for Vocation welcomes the fifth cohort of Fellows for the 2018-19 academic year.
+The Center for Vocation welcomes the sixth cohort of Fellows for the 2019-20 academic year.